Income Tax Folio

 Accumulated vacation and sick leave credits

 1.6 Payments in respect of accumulated vacation leave and sick leave are considered to be income from an office or employment and taxable under subsection 5(1) in the year in which the payment is received.
 However, as confirmed in the case of Harel v.
-DMR (Que.), CTC 441, 77 DTC 5438 (S.C.C.), an amount received upon or after retirement in respect of unused sick leave credits qualifies as a retiring allowance (see Interpretation Bulletin IT-337R4 (Consolidated), Retiring Allowances).
+DMR (Que.), CTC 441, 77 DTC 5438 (S.C.C.), an amount received upon or after retirement in respect of unused sick leave credits qualifies as a retiring allowance (see Income Tax Folio S2-F1-C2, Retiring Allowances).

 Inducements received to change employment

 1.7 When an employee receives an amount which is intended as an inducement to leave his or her present employment and accept new employment, the payment is included in the recipient’s income.
 Subsection 6(3) will normally apply to include in income such an inducement paid to an employee by a prospective employer.
 Furthermore, regardless of who pays the amount, any payment received by an employee as an inducement to accept new employment is considered to be for the purpose of acquiring that taxpayer’s experience and capabilities and to be by its nature an income item.
 For example, in a situation in which a payment is made by a shareholder to induce an individual to resign a managerial position and accept new employment, the payment would be included in the individual’s income.